JamesTsay-12/blog-site/finance/index.md

 ## 💸 Personal Finance

 Hello, everyone!
 I'm James - a scientist and investor who writes about money, risk, and meaning at the intersection of systems thinking, philosophy, and real life.
-I aim to challenge simplistic narratives and explore how investing can be a thoughtful, empowering, and deeply personal practice.
+I aim to challenge simplistic narratives and explore how investing can be a thoughtful, empowering, and personal practice.

 In my personal finance blog — I explore: